Above the Law

 The Inside Story of How the Justice Department Tried to Subvert President Trump

-The Department of Justice had been colonized by the Deep State—Washington insiders who saw themselves as above the law.
-Recklessly inverting, bending, and breaking the law to achieve their own political goals, they relentlessly undermined the Constitution by flaunting the rightful authority of a president they despised.
+The Department of Justice had been steered off course by a Deep State made up of Washington insiders who saw themselves as above the law.
+Recklessly inverting, bending, and breaking the law to achieve their own political goals, they relentlessly undermined the Constitution by flaunting the rightful authority of a President they despised.

 Published: May, 2020